mongodb/mongo-c-driver/doc/mongoc_uri_set_database.rst

 Sets the URI's database, after the URI has been parsed from a string.

 The driver authenticates to this database if the connection string includes authentication credentials.
-This database is also the return value of :symbol:`mongoc_client_get_default_database <mongoc_client_get_default_database>`.
+This database is also the return value of :symbol:`mongoc_client_get_default_database`.

 Returns
 -------